tywalch/electrodb/README.md

 ### ConditionExpressions

-Below is the traditional way you would add a `ConditionExpression` to Dynamo's DocumentClient directly along side how you would accomplish the same using the `where` method.
+Below is the traditional way you would add a `ConditionExpression` to Dynamo's DocumentClient directly alongside how you would accomplish the same using the `where` method.

 ```javascript
 {